Safe Catch Sustainability and Socially Responsible Sourcing Policy

 Safe Catch will always provide pure sustainably sourced seafood and help to protect purity in our oceans, lakes, and rivers.
 Providing seafood from well-managed fisheries using sustainable fishing methods is essential to promoting a healthy ecosystem and to conserve populations for the future.

 Our packing methods ensure upmost quality in every can.
 We hand cut and hand pack pure tuna steaks.
 They are then slow cooked to perfection with maximum nutrients retained.
 Conventional twice cooked tuna is made by putting the fish in large pre-cookers on open racks, machine processing it, and then rehydrating the precooked tuna in the can and cooking it again.
 As a result, conventional tuna loses many vital Omega 3 oils as the fish precook on racks, and the oils drain away.
 Machine processing also impairs natural flavor and texture.
-Our wild pink salmon are also hand cut, hand packed and slow cooked to achieve delicious results with all nutrients retained.
+Our wild pink salmon are also hand cut, hand packed and slow cooked to achieve delicious results with maximum nutrients retained.

 Our sustainability policy focuses on protecting the entire marine ecosystem, and we believe sustainable use requires supporting conservation while reducing our environmental impact.
 We have chosen our catch methods very carefully with a great deal of support from the Monterey Bay Aquarium Seafood Watch Program.
 All our seafood meets Seafood Watch’s high standards for quality and sustainability.
 We only provide green ranked, “Best Choice”, seafood and select yellow ranked, “Good Choice” seafood.
 Safe Catch tests each fish to our strict mercury standard, which is published on every package.
 If it doesn’t meet our published mercury standard, we don’t purchase it.
 We are the only seafood brand with the technology to test every single fish, and we are the only brand that does.

 Safe Catch Elite Wild Tuna